dotnet/docs-maui/docs/ios/includes/distribution-certificate.md

 A distribution certificate is used to confirm your identity.
 Before creating a distribution certificate, you should ensure that you've added your Apple Developer Account to Visual Studio.
 For more information, see [Apple account management](~/ios/apple-account-management.md).

-You only need to create a distribution certificate if you don't already one.
+You only need to create a distribution certificate if you don't already have one.
 The distribution certificate must be created using the Apple ID for your Apple Developer Account.

 To create a distribution certificate in Visual Studio: